Meningococcal disease: Treatment

-Charlotte Cleverley-Bisman, who had all four limbs partially amputated aged seven months due to meningococcal disease.
+Charlotte Cleverley-Bisman, who had all four limbs partially amputated aged seven months due to meningococcal B disease.

-When meningococcal disease is suspected, treatment must be started immediately and should not be delayed while waiting for investigations.
-Treatment in primary care usually involves prompt intramuscular administration of benzylpenicillin, and then an urgent transfer to hospital (hopefully, an academic level I medical center, or at least a hospital with round the clock neurological care, ideally with neurological intensive and critical care units) for further care.
-Once in the hospital, the antibiotics of choice are usually IV broad spectrum 3rd generation cephalosporins, e.g., cefotaxime or ceftriaxone.
-Benzylpenicillin and chloramphenicol are also effective.
-Supportive measures include IV fluids, oxygen, inotropic support, e.g., dopamine or dobutamine and management of raised intracranial pressure.
-Steroid therapy may help in some adult patients, but is unlikely to affect long term outcomes.
+Meningococcal disease is treated with intravenous antibiotics.
+Due to the rapid progression of infection and high risk of complications and death, treatment should be administered if meningococcal disease is suspected, even without confirmation from culture or PCR.
+Initial treatment is with broad spectrum cephalosporins such as cefotaxime or ceftriaxone.
+After diagnosis is confirmed, benzylpenicillin or ampicillin can be used if testing finds the strain susceptible to penicillin.
+A single dose of cephalosporin antibiotic also clears N. meningitidis from the nasopharynx; if cephalosporin treatment is not used in initial treatment, a single dose of cephalosporin or a course of rifampin can be used.

+In severe cases of meningococcal disease, such as those involving septic shock additional supportive care may be required.
+This may include IV fluids, intubation, and vasopressors that raise blood pressure.
+In patients with signs of disseminated intravascular coagulation, aggressive treatment should be provided, including IV rehydration and blood transfusions, along with replacement of platelets and coagulation factors which are depleted by DIC.

 There is some debate on which antibiotic is most effective at treating the illness.
 A systematic review compared two antibiotics.
-There was one trial: an open label (not blinded) non-inferiority trial of 510 people comparing two different types of antibiotics; ceftriaxone (in which there were 14 deaths out of 247), and chloramphenicol (12 deaths out of 256).
+There was one trial: an open-label (not blinded) non-inferiority trial of 510 people comparing two antibiotics: ceftriaxone (in which there were 14 deaths out of 247), and chloramphenicol (12 deaths out of 256).
 There were no reported side effects.
 Both antibiotics were considered equally effective.
 Antibiotic choice should be based on local antibiotic resistance information.

 Prognosis

+Without treatment, meningococcal disease is often fatal, with a case fatality rate of up to 80%.
+Proper treatment reduces the case fatality rate to 4–20%, averaging out at about 10%.
+Around one-fifth of survivors experience permanent disability including blindness, hearing loss, neurological damage, or gangrene in the limbs requiring amputation.

 Complications

 Complications following meningococcal disease can be divided into early and late groups.
-Early complications include: raised intracranial pressure, disseminated intravascular coagulation, seizures, circulatory collapse and organ failure.
+Early complications include: raised intracranial pressure, disseminated intravascular coagulation, seizures, circulatory collapse, and organ failure.

 Later complications of meningococcal disease can be physical, neurological, or psychological.
-Physical effects, most commonly following meningococcal septicemia, may include limb malformation or amputation.
+Physical effects, most commonly following meningococcal sepsis, may include limb malformation or amputation.
 These outcomes are more frequently observed in children who have experienced invasive meningococcal disease.
 Neurological complications, typically associated with meningococcal meningitis, can include hearing loss, cognitive impairments, and seizures.
 Psychological effects, observed in children, include post-traumatic stress disorder (PTSD) and increased levels of anxiety.